chairbender/unitystation/UnityProject/Assets/Lucene/README.md

 changes to the core code (to remove warnings), and to add a wrapper to make consumption from Unity easier.

-Finally, for unitystation, we added / tweaked some capabilities of the lucene-unity wrapper to support additional options for searching / indexing we wanted for our project:
+Finally, for unitystation, we did the following:
  - Remove empty catch blocks so we can determine what errors are happening
+ - Provide the ability to delete the index